 This situation is now being thrown into relief as the bank repayment holiday ordered by the Bank of Thailand expired in September.

 In the meantime, Thailand’s government, over the coming six months, is expected to increase its level of borrowing to 57% of the country’s GDP under a recent proposal, to fund ongoing support to the economy in terms of stimulus measures to boost domestic consumption.
 This is just below the legally allowed limit which is set at 60% of GDP.

-On Tuesday, it was reported that the Bank of Thailand has had talks with Chatchai Sirilai, the President of the Government Savings Bank, the country’s biggest home mortgage lender as the bank has acknowledged its need to increase its current bad debt provisions.
+On Tuesday, it was reported that the Bank of Thailand has had talks with Chatchai Sirilai, the President of the Government Housing Bank, the country’s biggest home mortgage lender as the bank has acknowledged its need to increase its current bad debt provisions.